txtdirect/txtdirect/VISION.md

 TXTdirect is a community project.
 From our current viewpoint, its role is:
 TXTdirect thrives to give back control and data to redirects.

+## Core Concept
-## Core ConceptInstead of relying on external providers to control redirect data.
+Instead of relying on external providers to control redirect data.
 TXTdirect uses data stored within your own DNS records and provides an easily switchable backend service/implementation.

 ## General Aim
 TXTdirect provides the specification for redirection records and a based implementation as caddy plugin.